-Easter in Japan is not at all popular as in other countries, many people have no idea of its existence.
+Easter in Japan is not as popular as in other countries, many people have no idea of its existence.
 This is because the number of Christians in Japan is less than 5%.
 In this article, we will talk a little about this holiday in Japan.

-Ironically, Christmas, even though it is a Christian holiday, is widely talked about and celebrated in Japan, even if in a different way.
-So why is it not so with Easter in Japan?
+Ironically, Christmas, even though it is a Christian holiday, is much talked about and celebrated in Japan, albeit in a different way.
+So why isn't it like this with Easter in Japan?
 Why is it not so popular?

-Japanese Easter is called fukkatsusai [復活祭] Where fukkatsu means resurrection and leaves means festival.
-The holiday can also be called iisutaa [イースター] derived from the English easter.
+Easter in Japanese is called fukkatsusai [復活祭] where fukkatsu means resurrection and sai means festival.
+The holiday can also be called “iisutaa” [イースター] derived from the English “easter”.

-Christmas became very popular in Japan and became a kind of Valentine's Day and a very commercial holiday because of several aspects that we discussed in the other Christmas article.
+Christmas has become very popular in Japan and has become a kind of Valentine's Day and a very commercial holiday due to several aspects that we discussed in the recommended article.

-Easter, on the other hand, has not become popular even commercially, there are few products for sale, and some Japanese people have no idea what it is all about.
-Some even confused the English word easter with a star.
+Easter, on the other hand, has not become popular even commercially, there are few products on sale, and some Japanese people have no idea what it is.
+Some even confused the English word “easter” with a star.

-This holiday did not go very well because the Japanese do not usually exchange gifts on holidays.
-They already exchange enough gifts when they visit or as a thank you, even at Japanese Christmas, it is not common to exchange gifts.
+This holiday didn't work out very well because the Japanese don't usually exchange gifts on commemorative dates.
+They already exchange a lot of gifts when they visit or as a thank you, even at Japanese Christmas, it's not common to exchange gifts.

-The only date that popularized the exchange of gifts was the Valentine's Day it's the White Day .
-This is one of the main reasons why we can't find almost any Easter product on sale like other holidays that dominate Japan.
+The only date that popularized the exchange of gifts was Valentine's Day and White Day .
+This is one of the main reasons why we don't find almost any Easter products for sale as in other holidays that dominate Japan.

 Easter growth in Japan

-The interest has increased every year, some stores are making products and sweets with an Easter theme and are achieving results.
-Most of the time these stores have an international relationship, or are big brands.
+Interest has increased each year, some stores are making Easter-themed products and sweets and are getting results.
+Most of the time these stores have some international relationship, or are big brands.

-Disney is one of those that has helped Easter to spread in Japan through its special events, other events also happen like the Uki Uki Easter in Sengawa in Chofu - Tokyo.
+Disney is one of those that helps Easter to spread in Japan through its special events, other events also happen like the Uki Uki Easter in Sengawa in Chofu - Tokyo.

 Easter is basically a date to commemorate the resurrection of Jesus Christ.
-Unfortunately, however, that date became something commercial and full of non-biblical traditions.
-I myself find the relationship of the holiday with rabbit and chocolates absurd.
+However, unfortunately this date has become something commercial and full of unbiblical traditions.
+I myself find the holiday's relationship with rabbits and chocolates absurd.

-Each country has its own way of celebrating, some countries don't even eat Easter eggs, but other dishes.
+Each country has its way of celebrating, some countries don't even eat easter eggs, but other dishes.
 Likewise, I believe that Christians in Japan have their own way of celebrating without being influenced by commercial marketing.